yugaomath/Prox-PINNs/README.md

   ```

-- set the parameters in for solver
+- set the parameters for solver

   ```
   args_solver =  { 'device': device,